Skip to main content

 Ayran (Yogurt Drink)

-A refreshing and savory yogurt drink, made with diluted yogurt, water, and salt.
-Often served with meals, especially kebabs and other meat dishes.
+A cool, savory yogurt drink of diluted yogurt, water, and salt.
+It pairs especially well with kebabs and other meat dishes.

 yogurt drinkCold